AlanKrajina/PizzaOnRailsApp/README.md

 -> Follow patterns in the Rails Style Guide and the Ruby Style Guide.

 - Blog explaining the way requirements are met: https://alankrajina.github.io/pizzaonrailsapp_-_rails_project

-- Short video demo with narration describing how a user would interact with application: https://youtu.be/Kd50Mec400g